-During the three and six months ended March 31, 2015, the Company recorded a loss of \$750,548 and \$1,810,599, or \$0.02 and \$0.04 per share, respectively, compared with a loss of \$471,516 and \$788,721, or \$0.01 and \$0.02 per share, during the comparable three and six months ended March 31, 2014.
+During the three months ended December 31, 2015, the Company recorded a loss of \$17,157, or \$Nil per share, compared with a loss of \$1,060,051, or \$0.02 per share, during the three months ended December 31, 2014.

-Expenses incurred during the three and six months ended March 31, 2015 included \$114,592 and \$300,105 in consulting and management fees; \$22,780 and \$39,714 in shareholders communications and filing fees; \$nil and \$47,097 in travel expense, largely related to travel to the Company's properties in Spain; \$18,791 and \$41,687 in office expenses for office administration services; \$9,100 and \$23,386 in professional fees related to the preparation and audit of the Company's financial statements.
-During the three and six months ended March 31, 2015, project evaluation expenses of \$582,519 and \$1,353,991 were incurred relating to the evaluation of possible mineral properties within Spain.
+Expenses incurred during the three months ended December 31, 2015 included \$64,335 in consulting and management fees; \$7,483 in shareholders communications and filing fees; \$(33) in travel expense, largely related to travel to the Company's properties in Spain; \$3,136 in office expenses for office administration services; and \$4,000 in share-based compensation expense.
+During the year ended December 31, 2015, project evaluation expenses of \$96,316 were incurred relating to the evaluation of possible mineral properties within Spain.
+These project evaluation expenses primarily included fees for numerous professionals who were involved in the preparation of the Aznalcóllar tender document submitted to the Government of Andalucia.

-Expenses incurred during the three and six months ended March 31, 2014 included \$174,713 and \$336,194 in consulting and management fees; \$13,948 and \$23,073 in shareholders communications and filing fees; \$1,100 and \$2,074 share-based payment expenses related to vesting of one-fourth of options granted in August 2013; \$25,156 and \$68,339 in travel expense, largely related to travel to the Company's properties in Spain; \$20,433 and \$62,160 in office expenses due to change of management and offices; \$13,948 and \$23,073 in professional fees related to the preparation and audit of the Company's financial statements; and project evaluation expenses of \$172,173 and \$283,785 relating to the evaluation of mineral properties in Spain.
+Expenses incurred during the three months ended December 31, 2014 included \$185,513 in consulting and management fees; \$16,934 in shareholders communications and filing fees; \$47,097 in travel expense, largely related to travel to the Company's properties in Spain; \$22,896 in office expenses for office administration services; \$14,286 in professional fees related to the preparation and audit of the Company's financial statements; and project evaluation expenses of \$771,472 relating to the evaluation of mineral properties in Spain.